katharinechen/point_of_sale/README.md

 * Cashiers can work in many stores.
 Stores can have many cashiers.
 * Store Managers can assign cashiers to work at specific stores.
 * Store Managers can generate a list of cashiers for each specific store, as well as a list of stores for each cashier.
+* Store Manager can list products with quantity that is less than five to restock.

 ##Installation